-1.5.4 Gross asset positions in financial derivatives to capital
+1.5.4 Gross asset positions in financial derivatives to capital hedged and non-hedged financial derivatives such as swap, forward, and option contracts, excluding embedded derivatives inseparable from the underlying instruments.

 This indicator is to analyze the effect of price changes on gross asset positions in financial derivatives relative to capital.